 After completing the survey, candidates should contact Career Services to schedule a career planning meeting.

-After submitting the letter of intent, students should contact Professor Ron Staudt, director of the certificate program, to schedule a meeting to discuss course work that meets their interests and fulfills the certificate requirements.
-Prof. Staudt also holds a "Course Picking Session" for public interest students at the beginning of each semester.
+After submitting the letter of intent, students should contact Professor Carolyn Shapiro, director of the certificate program, to schedule a meeting to discuss course work that meets their interests and fulfills the certificate requirements.
+Prof. Shapiro also holds a "Course Picking Session" for public interest students at the end of each semester before registration begins for the next semester.
 Attendance at this session fulfills the Curriculum Planning Meeting requirement.

 Prior to graduation, students must satisfactorily complete 50 hours of pro bono community service and document their hours with Chicago-Kent's Public Interest Research Center (PIRC).
 This student-staffed office assists students in finding legal and extra-legal volunteer projects, either one-time or ongoing.

 By April 1 of the student's final semester before graduation, the Application for Completion must be filed with the Registrar to verify that course work has been completed for the Certificate in Public Interest Law.